joaoseixas88/to.do/README.md

-# to.do
+# Learning React is fun.

-Learning react is fun.
+This project is just to train my skills.

-Doing a to.do react app to train my skills
+Let`s keep studying.